top of page

 culture bearer pathways

-The vision for this program is that it will eventually include pathways for many dimensions of one's heritage; our inaugural program teaches learners about the ways in which contributions of Black Americans (spirituals, work songs, string band music, etc.) are foundational to the development of America's cultural and economic identity.
+The vision for this program is that it will eventually include pathways for many dimensions of one's heritage; our first two programs are Indigenous Music and Black American Music.
+These resources introduce learners to Indigenous traditions that existed (and are still thriving!) on Turtle Island long before settler colonialism began here, and they go on to explore the ways in which contributions of Black Americans are foundational to the development of America's cultural and economic identity.

 Black American Music (1619 - 1940)